 9. Financial planning: insure you have a Will and Trust in place as well as correct beneficiaries listed on you retirement accounts.

-2020 Tax Year– 2020 has been quite a difficult year with an early-on tax law followed by several tax updates and clarifications.
+2020 Tax Year– 2020 was a difficult year with an early-on tax law followed by several tax updates and clarifications.
 Please call if you have specific questions on 2020 taxes.
 Here are some highlights:

 1. Amended tax returns for 2019 and forward are now allowed to be E-filed – with a faster IRS turn around.